heiligbasil/java-dogs-deploy/README.md

 Deploy java-dogs to Heroku
   * Specifically check to see if Message Queues are working
-  * If that are NOT, disable the use of RabbitMQ
+  * If they are NOT, disable the use of RabbitMQ
     * This is straight forward - should be commenting out a few lines.
 If you are deleting signaficant amounts of code, you are on the wrong track!